 Russia launches missiles at cities across Ukraine, Poland reports explosions

-In another development, Polish government spokesperson Piotr Müller said two people were killed in an "explosion" at a grain processing facility in the eastern edge of Poland, just a few miles from the border with western Ukraine.
+In a late night press release, Poland's Ministry of Foreign Affairs said a "Russia-made missile had dropped on the village of Przewodów," and it had summoned Russia's ambassador to demand an "immediate and detailed explanation."

-Poland said it was attempting to determine the cause of the blast, while the government held an emergency meeting to deal with a "crisis situation," according to a government spokesman.
+Earlier, the Polish government held an emergency meeting to deal with a "crisis situation," according to a government spokesman, and planned to invoke Article 4 of the NATO treaty, which allows member countries to "consult together" should the "territorial integrity, political independence or security" of any of them be threatened.

-In Washington, the White House said it was working with Poland to investigate the reports, and that President Biden had spoken with with President Andrzej Duda of Poland.
-The president is in Bali, Indonesia, attending the G-20 summit.

 In a statement, the White House said that it "cannot confirm the reports or any of the details at this time.
 We will determine what happened and what the appropriate next steps would be."